pmjones/adr/README.md

 1. The _Action_ interacts with the _Domain_ and gets back _Domain_ data.

-1. The _Action_ feeds the _Domain_ data to the _Response_ logic, and then gives control to the _Reponse_.
+1. The _Action_ feeds the _Domain_ data to the _Responder_, and then gives control to the _Reponder_.

-1. The web handler sends the response back to the client.
+1. The _Responder_ builds a response, which the web web handler sends back to the client.

 ### Compare and Contrast With MVC

 The dominant pattern describing web interactions is _Model-View-Controller_.
-Is _Action-Domain-Response_ really just _Model-View-Controller_ in drag?
+Is _Action-Domain-Responder_ really just _Model-View-Controller_ in drag?
 We can see that the ADR terms map very neatly to MVC terms:

     Model      <--> Domain
-    View       <--> Response
+    View       <--> Responder
     Controller <--> Action

 The two seem very similar.
 How are they different?